scalacenter/scala-3-migration-guide/docs/macros/migration-tutorial.md

 ### 2 - Providing the Scala 3 implementation

 Again, there is no magic formula to port a Scala 2 macro into Scala 3.
-One needs to learn about the available new metaprogramming features of Scala 3.
+One needs to learn about the [new metaprogramming features](metaprogramming.md).
-You can have a look at the list of [available metaprogramming features](metaprogramming.md).

 We eventually come up with this implementation: